Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/TraceBaseDocs/Types of Data Output/How to Download.md

 ![Buttons at the top of TraceBase search results with arrow pointing to the download button](../Attachments/How%20to%20Download%20from%20Advanced%20Search.png)

-TraceBase metadata found in other pages (e.g. “Studies” table) can be downloaded in multiple formats by clicking the blue download button.
+TraceBase metadata found in other pages (e.g. "Studies" table) can be downloaded in multiple formats by clicking the blue download button.
 These are typically sample information tables that do not contain the underlying PeakGroups, PeakData, or Fcirc data.
 For example, the Compounds table can be